coala/coala/docs/Users/Tutorials/Git_Help.rst

     $ git push myfork

-It will most likely ask for your login credentials from github.
+It will most likely ask for your login credentials from GitHub.
 Type them in, and your commit will be pushed online.

 Creating a Pull Request